 Key competences and facilities: iDeTra assists organization in their innovation processes: Analyzing their weaknesses and strengths, studying their sector and the existing threats and opportunities and designing strategies in order to achieve a sustainable competitive position; helping them to be aware of available and emergent technologies.

-Wood (formerly Amec Foster Wheeler) is a focused supplier of consultancy, engineering, operations and project management services to its customers in the world’s oil and gas, mining, clean energy, environment and infrastructure markets.
+Jacobs (formerly Wood or Amec Foster Wheeler) is a focused supplier of consultancy, engineering, operations and project management services to its customers in the world’s oil and gas, mining, clean energy, environment and infrastructure markets.
 With annual revenues of some £ 11+ billion, Wood designs, delivers and maintains strategic and complex assets and employs around 55,000 people in more than 60 countries worldwide.
 The corrosion expertise in the context of the MEACTOS proposal sits within the Materials Science and Structural Integrity unit based in Birchwood, UK.
 Wood (formerly AEA/Serco/Amec) has worked in the nuclear sector since the birth of the industry almost 60 years ago.
 With more than 3,000 nuclear specialists operating from main locations in the UK, Canada and the US, Wood partners with key customers such as EDF, the Nuclear Decommissioning Authority, Bruce Power, BAE Systems and Rolls-Royce.
 It offers the full range of nuclear services from site management through to waste management and decommissioning.
 Wood is providing architect engineer services to EDF for their UK new build programme, and supporting one of the largest and most challenging nuclear engineering projects at Bruce Power in Canada and providing site management as part of Nuclear Management Partners to Sellafield in the UK.
 Wood also provides technological and analytical services to its customers and their subcontractors through our world class radiochemistry laboratories.

 As a lead supplier of RTD services and a long-term contributor to European collaborative programmes in nuclear plant lifetime management under FP4, FP5, FP6, FP7 and Horizon 2020 Wood is well qualified to participate in MEACTOS.
 Furthermore, for many years, Wood (and its predecessor organisations, Amec FW, Amec, Serco, AEA Technology and UKAEA) have been active in generating EAC crack initiation and crack growth data in high-temperature water.
 Wood has extensive experience of EAC testing and has performed studies using complex-loading sequences.
 This work has been carried out in partnership with strategic customers, utilising industry leading research facilities and quality control systems thereby ensuring the reliability of all data in a range of different reactor environments.
 In addition, Wood is developing capabilities for nonisothermal testing for specimens in environments that would simulate conditions in BWRs, PWRs and advanced plants.